apache/yunikorn-site/docs/user_guide/resource_quota_mgmt.md

 The configuration used for the namespace to queue mapping is the same as [above](#Namespace-to-queue-mapping).
 As an extension to the placement rule a `parent` rule is added.
 The parent rule uses the tag `namespace.parentqueue` from the application to generate the parent queue below which the `namespace` queue will be created.
-The `namespace.parentqueue` tag is automatically added by the k8-shim but does require a namespace annotation.
+The `namespace.parentqueue` tag is automatically added by the k8s shim but does require a namespace annotation.

 Quotas cannot be set on the parent queue based on this mapping.
 The quota is linked to the namespace as per the namespace mapping provided earlier.